sahilkhatri/Smart-CCTV-Attendance/README.md

 Finally, when we execute the main.py file, it will load the stored encodings and labels.
 It will take the live feeds from the CCTVs, and recognizes the person present.
 This data is then dumped in the database.
-Here, we have also used the parallel processing for each camera feed, this helps in better performance.
+Here, we have also used the parallel processing for each camera feed, this helps to gain better performance.